 To treat your gallbladder dysfunction, your doctor may suggest specific diet changes.
 In severe cases, you may require surgery to remove your gallbladder (cholecystectomy)

 Gallbladder cancer is sporadic.
-Usually, they can be difficult to treat because it is often diagnosed at the late stages.
+Usually, they can be difficult to treat because it is often diagnosed in the late stages.
 The most common symptom is gallbladder pain.

 Treatment for Gallbladder Cancer